HL7/fhir-shorthand/input/pagecontent/reference.md

   * name.family = "Anyperson"
   ```

-* Assignment of and inline instance, AdamEveryperson, to Bundle.entry.resource, whose data type is Resource (not Reference(Resource)):
+* Assignment of an inline instance, AdamEveryperson, to Bundle.entry.resource, whose data type is Resource (not Reference(Resource)):

   ```
   * entry.resource = AdamEveryperson